25 Mar The Five Phases of a Transformation Journey, Part One: Cleaning the Palate

-At the start of a Consolidation phase (or reverse dieting), food cravings and hunger are at an all time high, and your risk of relapse is considerable.
+At the start of a consolidation phase, food cravings and hunger are at an all-time high, and your risk of relapse is considerable.
+You’re stepping into new shoes.
 The biggest mistake you can make at the beginning of this phase is to forget all your habits and systems you’ve spent months building.

 This is the time to buckle down, nail your structure in your day, and maintain control of everything you’re doing while you bring your calories up and activity levels down.
-Cleaning the palate at this point can set you up for a well-executed Consolidation phase, which as you’ll come to learn in part 3, serves as the ‘linchpin’ of this phasic approach.
+Cleaning the palate at this point can set you up for a well-executed Consolidation phase which, as you’ll come to learn in part three, serves as the ‘linchpin’ of this phasic approach.

-During a lengthy muscle building phase, it can be easy to let positive habits slip, get lazy, and become too ‘flexible’ with your food choices.
+During a lengthy investment phases, especially if you choose to ‘embrace the fluff’ as a muscle builder, it can be easy to let positive habits slip, get lazy, and become too ‘flexible’ with your food choices.
 It’s when your diet starts resembling a ‘see food diet’, and your response to every social situation is ‘I’m bulking’.
-If you’re at this point, and you haven’t already spilled over significantly (and so require a mini cut to tidy up), then you may need to initiate a palate cleanse in order to regain control, sharpen your focus and kickstart your gains again.
+If you’re at this point, and you haven’t already spilled over significantly (and so require a mini cut to tidy up), then you may need to initiate a CTP reset in order to regain control, sharpen your focus and kickstart your gains again.